 Personal credit or savings

-A final option to consider is paying for your professional teeth whitening using a credit card, personal loan, line of credit, or funds from a savings account or retirement fund.
+A final option to consider is paying for your professional teeth whitening using a credit card, personal loan, line of credit or funds from a savings account or retirement fund.
+This method is the riskiest because of the many considerations that need to be made first.